 • We are closely following guidance from the Centers for Disease Control and Minnesota Department of Health.

-• We are asking any patient who has symptoms of fever, cough, diarrhea, vomiting, headache, body aches, sore throat, loss of taste or smell, diarrhea and/or vomiting, shortness of breath, and/or believe you have been exposed to the Coronavirus, to contact our office before coming to the clinic.
+• We are asking any patient who has symptoms of fever, congestion, cough, headache, runny nose, fatigue, body aches, sore throat, loss of taste or smell, diarrhea and/or vomiting, shortness of breath, and/or believe you have been exposed to the Coronavirus, to contact our office before coming to the clinic.
 If you have these symptoms, please contact our office at 763-587-7900 and press option 5 for further guidance from our staff.

 • For the protection of our staff and other patients, we will ask you to wear a mask if you arrive at the clinic with a fever and/or upper respiratory symptoms.